PRBonn/semantic-kitti-api/README.md

     252: 1    # "moving-car" to "car" -> gets merged with static car class
   ```
 - `learning_map_inv`: dictionary with inverse of the previous mapping, allows to
-map back the classes only to the interest ones (for saving pointclouds predictions
+map back the classes only to the interest ones (for saving point cloud predictions
 in original label format).
 We also provide [./remap_semantic_labels.py](./remap_semantic_labels.py),
 a script that uses this dictionary to put the label files in the original format,
 when instantiated with the `--inverse` flag.
-- `learning_ignore`: dictionary that cointains for each cross entropy class if it
+- `learning_ignore`: dictionary that contains for each cross entropy class if it
 will be ignored during training and evaluation or not.
 For example, class `unlabeled` gets
 ignored in both training and evaluation.
 - `split`: contains 3 lists, with the sequence numbers for training, validation, and evaluation.